Environmental remediation: Nanoremediation

+Advanced oxidation processes (AOPs) are a group of physicochemical technologies used in environmental remediation to remove persistent organic pollutants from water and soil, including pharmaceuticals, pesticides, and industrial chemicals.
+These contaminants are environmentally relevant due to their continuous release, chemical stability, and biological activity, and they are often insufficiently removed by conventional treatment methods such as adsorption or membrane filtration.

+AOPs are based on the in situ generation of highly reactive oxygen species, primarily hydroxyl radicals (•OH), which exhibit strong and non-selective oxidation capacity and can mineralize organic pollutants into carbon dioxide, water, and inorganic ions.
+Because they focus on contaminant destruction rather than phase transfer, AOPs are considered an effective alternative to conventional remediation technologies.

+Among AOPs, heterogeneous photocatalysis has been extensively studied for environmental applications.
+This process typically employs semiconductor photocatalysts activated by ultraviolet or solar radiation to initiate redox reactions at the catalyst surface.
+Titanium dioxide (TiO₂) and zinc oxide (ZnO) are the most widely investigated photocatalysts due to their suitable bandgap energies, chemical stability, relatively low toxicity, and cost-effectiveness.

+Photocatalytic performance is strongly influenced by crystal structure, surface chemistry, and electron–hole recombination dynamics.
+To improve efficiency, material modification strategies such as metal and non-metal doping, semiconductor coupling, and surface sensitization have been developed to enhance charge separation and extend activity into the visible region of the solar spectrum.
+These nanotechnology-enabled AOPs are increasingly regarded as promising tools for sustainable water and soil remediation, particularly in agri-food systems.

 Bioremediation

 Bioremediation is a process that treats a polluted area either by altering environmental conditions to stimulate growth of microorganisms or through natural microorganism activity, resulting in the degradation of the target pollutants.
 Broad categories of bioremediation include biostimulation, bioaugmentation, and natural recovery (natural attenuation).
 Bioremediation is either done on the contaminated site (in situ) or after the removal of contaminated soils at another more controlled site (ex situ).

 In the past, it has been difficult to turn to bioremediation as an implemented policy solution, as lack of adequate production of remediating microbes led to little options for implementation.
 Those that manufacture microbes for bioremediation must be approved by the EPA; however, the EPA traditionally has been more cautious about negative externalities that may or may not arise from the introduction of these species.
 One of their concerns is that the toxic chemicals would lead to the microbe's gene degradation, which would then be passed on to other harmful bacteria, creating more issues, if the pathogens evolve the ability to feed off of pollutants.